 With some people so striving for that perfect celebration that the entire season becomes nothing but a frenzy of shopping, rush, and stress.
-And they’d love to get off the merry-go-round.
+And they’d love to get off the merry-go-round but don’t know how.
 So I’m going to suggest a novel idea, or one that was novel to me at any rate! 😉 .

-Let’s go back in time and travel the week before Christmas with Mary and Joseph.
+Let’s go back in time and travel the pre-Christmas week with Mary and Joseph.

 The poor couple.
 They’d made all their preprations.
 Midwife engaged, grandmothers at hand.
 Swaddling clothes and warm blankets folded and ready.
 And Joseph, no doubt, had crafted the finest cradle of his carpentry career!
 All was in readiness.